 Watch for Anthropic’s detailed pricing rollout, any adjustments to its Japanese marketing strategy, and statements from the Ministry of Finance on enforcement.
 Equally important will be the reaction of Japanese tech firms that rely on Claude for productivity gains—early adoption trends will indicate whether the tax dampens AI uptake or simply becomes a new line item in corporate expense reports.

-OpenAI announced on Tuesday that the launch of “adult mode” for ChatGPT – a gated feature that would let verified users request erotic or otherwise mature content – has been pushed back indefinitely.
-The company, which had pledged a first‑quarter 2026 rollout, said the delay is needed to “focus on core safety and reliability work” before exposing the model to the complexities of adult‑themed dialogue.
+OpenAI announced that the rollout of ChatGPT’s “adult mode” – a gated feature that would let verified users request erotica and other mature content – has been postponed.
+The company, which had pledged a first‑quarter 2026 launch, said the delay reflects a shift toward higher‑priority work on core model improvements, safety tooling and personalization rather than expanding the product’s explicit‑content capabilities.

 Actors are being recruited to teach artificial intelligence how to convey genuine emotion.
 German startup Handshake AI posted a job ad seeking people with experience in theatre, improvisation or sketch comedy to take part in online sessions where they will improvise scenes and generate spontaneous dialogue.
 The goal is to feed the performances into machine‑learning models so the systems can learn the subtle timing, facial cues and vocal inflections that make human expression feel authentic.